Lifting homotopy T-algebra maps to strict maps: The spectral sequence and examples

-\begin{remark} As expected, the homotopy $G$-spaces/spectra (i.e., the homotopy $T$-algebras for $T$ as above) will correspond to those spaces/spectra which admit a $G$-action in the homotopy category.
+\begin{remark} As one might expect, the homotopy $G$-spaces/spectra (i.e., the homotopy $T$-algebras for $T$ as above) will correspond to those spaces/spectra which admit a $G$-action in the homotopy category.
 Morphisms of homotopy $G$-spaces/spectra are maps in the homotopy category which commute with the $G$-action.
 In particular, any $G$-map which is non-equivariantly null-homotopic is necessarily trivial in the category of homotopy $G$-spaces (see \Cref{sec:g-action}). \end{remark}